We have six halls of residence and 38 village houses on our campus plus The Oaks.

 We’d rather you told us if you’re having financial difficulties.

-If you don’t pay your rent, you’re at risk of being asked to vacate, so keep those lines of communication open so we can help you, to avoid you getting into deeper financial trouble.
+If you don’t pay your rent, you’re at risk of being asked to vacate, so keep those lines of communication open so we can help you stay and prevent you getting into deeper financial trouble

 Accidents happen so again, just talk to us and we’ll see what we can work out.
 If you lose your keys, let reception know and we’ll organise replacements.